How To Start A Box Truck Business In 5 Steps

 The solution is a financial tool called factoring.
 Factoring companies like Bobtail pay your invoices today, collecting on them from your customers.
 They collect a percentage of the invoice value for this service, but it’s often well worth the price—especially when it’s as low as ours.

 Knowing how to start a box truck business is just the first step.
-Next, it’s time to get to work—and if you need help with cash flow as your box truck business grows, try Bobtail free with a seven-day trial.
+Next, it’s time to get to work—and if you need help with cash flow as your box truck business grows, contact us to learn more about our factoring service.